LOVICII/durhack/README.md

 ## processing.py
 This program was used to enlarge and sharpen images, as well as remove noises and adjust contrast of the images.

+## nltk_class.py
+This program was used to extract keywords for each image, compare the similarity of the keywords betweeen images and find 4 most related images to each image.
+The output of this program is a json file containing information of the images including filename, relative, title and description.